Lens focus test chart to test your lenses

 I have always checked my lenses to know if they are working correctly.
 Now with the 70D’s and the 5DMkIV’s not only can I check the focus but I can adjust it.

 Yesterday I did both tests (my old way and the new way).
-I have to say that I had the lenses close the old way but when I switched to the focus chart I was able to nail it.
+I have to say that I had the lenses close the old way but when I switched to using the focus chart I was able to nail it.

 Focus Test Chart Links